 Bishop David Bard, Interim Bishop, Minnesota Conference

-This was a six-week series with a new video added each week.
-Links to the full series are below.
+This was a six-week series with a new video added each week that was filmed in Summer 2020.

 Jesús Purisaca Ruiz, who serves Iglesia Piedra Viva in Minneapolis, talks about how the kingdom of God is justice and we must not be silent when we witness discrimination.